WELCOME TO MUTTON FALLS

 The homestead was originally a dairy farm and has a wonderful, colourful history.

-One of the first residents was Anne Webb, Richard Mutton's sister.
+One of the first residents was Ann Webb, Richard Mutton's sister.

 Anne raised her 5 children here and managed a General Sore on the main route to Bathurst.

-Times were tough and the General Store was unsuccessfully held up on more than one occasion
+The General Store was unsuccessfully held up on more than once, including on one occasion

-including in 1867 when bushrangers Larry Cummins and John Foran got more
+in 1867 when bushrangers Larry Cummins and John Foran got more than they